Analysis: As waiting game continues with Jadeveon Clowney, where else could Seahawks look to bolster pass rush?

 There are a couple potential reasons for that:

 - Clowney’s health and complications to get a physical done due to the coronavirus outbreak.
 Clowney had surgery in January to repair a core muscle injury suffered last November, and also has had a few other ailments throughout his career.
-Contracts are completed pending physicals conducted by team physicans.
+Contracts are completed pending physicals conducted by team physicians.
 But those are tricky now with the NFL prohibiting travel due to the coronavirus outbreak.
 Players can have physicals done by a neutral doctor where they are — Clowney is said to be in Houston — but especially for really expensive free agents, teams may be wary of that.

 - A debate over how much Clowney is worth.
 Even if this had been a normal free agency year it’s unclear if Clowney would have gotten offers on par with the top edge rushers/ends in the league, such as DeForest Buckner and DeMarcus Lawrence, each at $21 million per season.
 As Pro Football Focus put it in its assessment of Clowney, who had three last season: “Pass-rushers earn massive contracts for their ability to get after the quarterback, but Clowney has always been good, not great, in that department.
 The price tag may be too high for many teams, but Clowney brings top run defense and solid pass-rush to the table, though his game has never really lived up to his draft hype and he’s never matched the production of other dominant edge defenders.’’